anildash/anildash-dot-com/src/posts/2003/2003-02-16-googles_first_m.md

 slug: googles_first_m
 date_published: 2003-02-16T06:12:03.000Z
 date_updated: 2003-02-16T06:12:03.000Z
-tags: Best Of, Most Popular, weblogs
+tags: [Best Of, Most Popular, blogs, tech]
 ---

-So, yeah, everybody’s gonna be buzzing about [Google buying Pyra](http://weblog.siliconvalley.com/column/dangillmor/archives/000802.shtml#000802), but my take is that it’s not really that great a fit.
+So, yeah, everybody’s gonna be buzzing about [Google buying Pyra](https://web.archive.org/web/20030603163437/http://weblog.siliconvalley.com/column/dangillmor/archives/000802.shtml#000802), but my take is that it’s not really that great a fit.

 Of course, Google bought Deja, which is the closest parallel as far as their acquisitions go.
 But Deja archived *everything* in Usenet, and Blogger only encompasses a part of the blogosphere.
 Granted, it’s probably close to half, but relegating the incredibly intricate network of LiveJournal users and the aggregator-powered Radio users and the thought leaders who use Movable Type (including, amusingly, Gillmor himself, who broke the story) to second-class citizens seems like a critical misstep for Google’s path so far.